-Lawns of the past where usually a blend of grass species, clover, dandelion, and other plants but now that sort of variety is looked down upon and could even get you in trouble with local ordinances or home owners associations.
+Lawns of the past were usually a blend of grass species, clover, dandelion, and other plants, but now that sort of variety is looked down upon and could even get you in trouble with local ordinances or homeowners associations.

-Dandelion is not seen as a plant that belongs anywhere and is cast aside in favor of repeated pesticide use or miserable hours plucking them out by their root.
-However, with weed-n-feed products banned in much of Canada many areas are getting used to their presence if not by choice by necessity.
+Dandelions are not seen as plants that belong anywhere and are cast aside in favor of repeated pesticide use or miserable hours plucking them out by their root.
+However, with weed-n-feed products banned in much of Canada, many areas are getting used to their presence.
 Can the dandelion find a place in a lawn owner's heart?